 Those religions share the beliefs of Pantheism, while adding on their own unique perspective, linage, history, wisdom, practices and stories.
 Pantheism itself is more of an umbrella religion or a category for a religions, yet a person can be pantheist while not a member of any specific religion.

 The concept of pantheism can be captured in 3 words: God is Nature.
-Yet to understand how it is the most accurate perspective requires a level of intellect and philosophy logical inquiry.
+God does not transend reality or exist beyond reality.
+To understand how it is the most accurate perspective requires a level of intellect and philosophy logical inquiry.
 All of the beliefs within pantheism have a foundation in the scientific process and understanding of human culture.
 From a Pantheistic perspective, God never breaks the laws of nature in the form of miracles or super-natural powers.
 The creation story of pantheism is simply the fascinatingly elegant scientific explanation of how nature has evolved to become what it is now.

 Mythologies are Stories of Wisdom and Not Truth